l7mp/stunner/examples/direct-one2one-call/README.md

    configuration](https://developer.mozilla.org/en-US/docs/Web/API/RTCIceServer), (2) return the
-   ICE configuration to the WebRTC clients in the `registerResponse` messages indicating a successful user registration, (3) pass on the caller's SDP Offer to the callee in the `incomingCall` message, and (4) return the callee's SDP answer to the caller in the `callResponse` message.
+   ICE configuration to the WebRTC clients in the `registerResponse` messages indicating a successful user registration, (3) pass on the caller's SDP Offer to the callee in the `incomingCall` message, and (4) return the callee's SDP Answer to the caller in the `callResponse` message.
 3. Modify the [JavaScript
    code](https://github.com/l7mp/kurento-tutorial-node/blob/master/direct-one2one-call/static/js/index.js)